architest/pymeeus/README.md

 make html
 ```

-Then the HTML pages can be found in 'build/html'.
+Then the HTML documentation pages can be found in 'build/html'.

 ## Contributing